ArjunaCluster/ArjunaUsers/about/hardware.md

 - 2 high-memory nodes, each with 512 GB memory and 32 cores
 - 27 GPU nodes, each with 128 GB memory, 64 cores, and 4 K80 NVIDIA GPUs

-Compute Nodes do not have access to the internet.

 ## RAID Storage

 Arjuna has a 20 TB of [RAID 0] storage for the entire cluster.
 This filesystem